syncfusion-content/maui-docs/MAUI/DateTimePicker/customizations.md

 ### Set the footer text with Ok and Cancel button customizations

-In the SfDateTimePicker control, validation buttons (OK and Cancel) can be customized by setting the [OkButtonText] and [CancelButtonText] properties of the [PickerFooterView].
+In the SfDateTimePicker control, validation buttons (OK and Cancel) can be customized by setting the [OkButtonText](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerFooterView.html#Syncfusion_Maui_Picker_PickerFooterView_OkButtonText) and [CancelButtonText](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerFooterView.html#Syncfusion_Maui_Picker_PickerFooterView_CancelButtonText) properties of the [PickerFooterView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerFooterView.html).
 It allows you to confirm or cancel the selected date and time.
-The `OkButtonText` can be enabled using the [ShowOkButton] property in the [PickerFooterView].
-The default value of the [OkButtonText] property is "OK", and [CancelButtonText] is "Cancel".
-To enable the footer view, set the [Height] property of the [PickerFooterView] to a value greater than 0.
+The `OkButtonText` can be enabled using the [ShowOkButton](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerFooterView.html#Syncfusion_Maui_Picker_PickerFooterView_ShowOkButton) property in the [PickerFooterView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerFooterView.html).
+The default value of the `OkButtonText` property is "OK", and `CancelButtonText` is "Cancel".
+To enable the footer view, set the `Height` property of the [PickerFooterView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerFooterView.html) to a value greater than 0.
 The default value of the `Height` property is 0.

 {% tabs %}
 {% highlight xaml tabtitle="XAML" %}